elastic/kibana/rfcs/text/0017_url_service.md

 }
 ```

-The URL generator client will be
+The URL generator client will basically be a registry of URL generators:

 ```ts
 /**